core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## 'par_countersign' in the external_aad ## {#sec-future-cose-algs-aad}

-The definition of the 'par_countersign' element in the 'algorithms' array of the external_aad (see {{sec-cose-object-ext-aad-enc}} and {{sec-cose-object-ext-aad-sign}}) is generalized as follows.
-While the following refers to the external_aad for encryption, the same applies also to the external_aad for signing.
+The definition of the 'par_countersign' element in the 'algorithms' array of the external_aad structure (see {{sec-cose-object-ext-aad}}) is generalized as follows.

 The 'par_countersign' element takes the CBOR array CS_PARAMS specified by Counter Signature Parameters in the Common Context (see {{ssec-common-context-cs-params}}), considering the format generalization in {{sec-future-cose-algs}}.
 In particular: